>

 Sans Day Carol is named for the village of St Day, Cornwall, itself dedicated to the Breton St Day or St They who inspired a following in the county.
 The first three verses were sung by Thomas Beard in the village, the fourth [is] an originally Cornish-language later addition (Oxford Book of Carols).

-The Albion Christmas Band sang The Sans Day Carol in 2011 on their CD A Sound in the Frosty Air.
+The Albion Christmas Band sang The Sans Day Carol on their 2011 CD A Sound in the Frosty Air and on their 2014 CD One for the Road.

 Kate Rusby sang this carol as First Tree in the Greenwood on her 2011 Christmas album, While Mortals Sleep.